Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Builder.md

 - Increases Flexibility by supporting different configurations while keeping the same building logic.
 - Clear Separation of Logic Like The construction logic stays in the builder, while the object remains a simple data container.

----

 ## **Where Not to Use ?**
-- If the object is **simple** with only a few attributes, using a builder can overcomplicate things.
+- If the object is simple with only a few attributes, using a builder can overcomplicate things.
-- When performance is critical—since creating the builder involves some **extra overhead** (though minimal).
+- When performance is critical—since creating the builder involves some extra overhead (though minimal).
-- If **immutability** is not necessary, simpler setter methods might suffice.
+- If immutability is not necessary, simpler setter methods might suffice.

----

 ## **Advantages**
 - Clear and readable object construction.